davila23/rottay-website/content/jobs/Rottay/index.md

 #### Functional Requirements:

-➤ Migration of On-Premise Environments to AWS Cloud.
+➤ Migration of On-Premise Environments to Cloud providers (AWS/GCP).
 ➤ Automation of trading strategies in Tradingview with Pine Script.
-➤ SaaS Development Services → architecture design, development, and deployment of multi-user Applications.
+➤ SaaS Development Services → Architecture design, development, and deployment of multi-user Applications.
 ➤ Design, development, and support of High availability Cloud solutions for Web and Mobile Applications.
-➤ Interactive Voice Response (IVR) → Automate frequent responses allowing the customer to self-manage their queries, create personalized greetings, collect voice and DTMF comments, routing to operators, management of Customer Service queues.
+➤ Interactive Voice Response (IVR) → Automate frequent responses allowing the customer to self- manage their queries, create personalized greetings, collect voice and DTMF comments, routing to operators, management of Customer Service queues.

 #### Realized tasks:

 » Direct contact with the client.
 Budgets and estimation of project deadlines.
-» Software Architecture design, development and code reviews.
+» Software Architecture design, development, and code reviews.
 » Management tasks; planning, creating, and tracking tickets in Jira.

 #### Technologies used: